 Most remote workers do not have a separate home office landline — and they don’t want one.
 According to Costhelper.com, the cost of residential phone service including long-distance can run around $45 per month.
 This is in addition to setup fees, maintenance fees, and hardware costs.

 With a virtual phone system, remote workers can handle calls simply by plugging in an IP phone to their computer or laptop.
 No technical knowledge is required, and there is nothing to configure.
 And if remote workers have more than one computer/laptop in their home (which is often the case), they can simply and easily move their IP phone around as desired.

 Remote workers can also access the virtual phone system with a softphone.
 This is done with a headset with a microphone device that plugs into their computer or laptop.
-It’s similar to one they may already use for chatting with friends and family, etc..
-Remote workers simply launch the virtual phone software on their machine and plug in their headset.
+It’s similar to one they may already use for chatting with friends and family, etc. Remote workers simply launch the virtual phone software on their machines and plug in their headsets.
 They are good to go!